gabrielgouv/QuickDiscordBotBuilder/README.md

 **This is a quick explanation for anyone who already has basic knowledge on NodeJS and TypeScript/JavaScript.
 If you need a more detailed explanation [click here](https://github.com/gabrielgouv/QuickDiscordBotBuilder/wiki/Getting-Started).**

 1. Register a new Bot Application in Discord Developer Portal.
 [Click here](https://github.com/gabrielgouv/QuickDiscordBotBuilder/wiki/Registering-a-Discord-Bot-in-developer-portal) to learn how to register.
-2. Install the module dependency:
+2. Install the module dependency in your project:
 ```bash
 npm install qdbb
 ```